ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: allow_more_records_than_memory

-    Indicates whether more records can be configured with niScope_ConfigureHorizontalTiming  than fit in the onboard memory.
+    Indicates whether more records can be configured with :py:meth:`niscope.Session.configure_horizontal_timing`  than fit in the onboard memory.
 If this attribute is set to VI_TRUE, it is necessary  to fetch records while the acquisition is in progress.
 Eventually, some of  the records will be overwritten.
 An error is returned from the fetch function  if you attempt to fetch a record that has been overwritten.

     The following table lists the characteristics of this property.